 appropriate methods (content analysis, discourse analysis, statistical methods).
 Using these approaches, LegitRel provides an unprecedented analysis of the role of religion in Finnish politics and challenges the notion that increased visibility equals increased vitality of religion.

-The project is led by Associate Professor Titus Hjelm from the University of Helsinki, Study of Religion, and it runs from 1 September 2020 to 31 August 2024.
+The project is led by Professor Titus Hjelm from the University of Helsinki, Study of Religion, and it runs from 1 September 2020 to 31 August 2024.